BC Mining Properties is a privately owned mineral property and exploration company focused in British Columbia, Canada

 Bonaparte Mine Portal - Circa 2015

 Initial sampling and analysis indicate copper in higher grades and proportions than typically discussed in historical reports.
-The theory is the copper and gold seen in the younger, upper quartz system had to come from somewhere and may have been leached from a large (high-grade) porphyry system seen at depth in geophysics before being emplaced alongside and atop to form the younger Discovery Zone.
+The theory is the copper and gold seen in the upper diorite quartz system had to come from somewhere and may be part of a secondary dispersion from a large high-grade porphyry system seen at depth in geophysics before being emplaced alongside and atop to form the younger Discovery Zone.

-Bonaparte has been explored for high-grade gold resulting in two bulk sample programs both intended to effectively high-grade gold from 8 quartz veins near the surface.
+To date, Bonaparte’s Discovery Zone has only been explored for high-grade gold resulting in two bulk sample programs intended to effectively high-grade gold from 8 quartz veins near the surface.
 Approximately 103 kg of gold has been recovered from 4064 tonnes milled (25.58 g/t Au).
-Many anomalous zones and features for Discovery Zone style gold vein targets extending south and east underlying historical geochemical and geophysical results completed in 2013/14, all remain unexplored.
+Many anomalous zones and features for Discovery Zone style gold vein targets extending south and east and underlying historical geochemical and geophysical results completed in 2013/14, all remain unexplored.
 In 2015, the first drill hole drilled outside of the Discovery Zone intersected a 1.0m interval of 7.88 gpt/Au and has also never been followed up with additional drilling.
 This newly discovered vein (#9) and intersection attest to the potential of discovering additional gold-bearing quartz veins along the Cooler Creek trend.
+Most of the historic drilling never extended much below 55m depth.

 BONAPARTE - LEARN MORE